 There are less expensive versions of both the PS5 and the Nintendo Switch.
 PS5 Digital Edition costs $100 less than the PS5 and is mostly the same except for the fact that it doesn't have a disc drive.
-Similarly, the Nintendo Switch Lite is also $100 less than the Nintendo Switch, but it cannot dock to a TV nor does it have removable Joy-Cons, motions controls, or rumble.
+Similarly, the Nintendo Switch Lite is also $100 less than the Nintendo Switch, but it cannot dock to a TV, nor does it have removable Joy-Cons, motions controls, or rumble.
 In our opinion, the larger Switch is better than the Switch Lite, though.

 What about price and release date?

 The Nintendo Switch released in March 2017, sells for $300, and already has an impressive list of hits behind it.
-In comparison, Sony's PS5 isn't set to release until November 12, 2020, though PS5 preorders are currently live.
-It will be a powerful piece of next-gen tech, and will sell for $400.
-If you want to save some money, get a console for everyone in your family to share, or simply want to experience Nintendo's exclusives then you might want to go with the Switch.
-However, if you're willing to pay for a high-powered piece of tech and all of the next-gen experiences that come with it, you should consider the PS5.
+In comparison, Sony's PS5 only just released on November 12, 2020 and sells for $400 (if you can find it in stock).
+Several highly anticipated PS5 games are coming in 2022.
+If you want to save some money, get a console for everyone in your family to share, or simply want to experience Nintendo's exclusives, then you might want to go with the Switch.
+However, if you're willing to pay for a high-powered piece of tech and all of the next-gen experiences that come with it, you should go for the PS5.

 PS5 vs. Nintendo Switch: Bottom Line

-It's very obvious that the PS5 is definitely the more powerful console between the two.
+The PS5 is definitely the more powerful console between the two.
 However, that doesn't necessarily mean it is the right option for you.
-If you like the idea of keeping up-to-date with the latest gaming tech, playing online multiplayers, and are interested in Sony's upcoming titles, then by all means go with the larger console.
+If you like the idea of keeping up-to-date with the latest gaming tech, playing online multiplayer, and are interested in Sony's upcoming titles, then by all means, go with the larger console.

 However, if you like the thought of hosting large game nights from one TV screen, want the gaming system to be shared with the whole family.
 Like the idea of playing your favorite games wherever you go, then you should definitely consider the Nintendo Switch.